 The northern long-eared bat was listed as threatened under the ESA on 4 May 2015.
-It occurs in 37 states, the District of Columbia, and 13 Canadian provinces (U.S. Fish and Wildlife Service, 2016b).
+It occurs in 37 states, the District of Columbia, and 13 Canadian provinces (U.S. Fish and Wildlife Service, 2016a).
 The USFWS has determined that designating wintering habitat as critical habitat for the species would likely increase the threat of vandalism, disturbance, or the spread of white-nose syndrome.
-Furthermore, the USFWS has determined there are no areas within the summer habitat that meet the definition of critical habitat (U.S. Fish and Wildlife Service, 2016a).
+Furthermore, the USFWS has determined there are no areas within the summer habitat that meet the definition of critical habitat (U.S. Fish and Wildlife Service, 2016b).
 In January 2016, the USFWS established a white-nose syndrome zone under Rule 4(d) of the ESA.
 Incidental take of the northern long-eared bat is only allowed outside of the white-nose syndrome zone.
-The boundary of this zone is updated monthly as new data are collected and is available online at:

-https://www.fws.gov/midwest/endangered/mammals/nleb/pdf/WNSZone.pdf.
-As of May 2017, the white-nose syndrome zone included vast majority of the northern long-eared bat's range and virtually the entire extent of its range along the east coast (Section 3.9.2.2.1.2, Habitat and Geographic Range) (U.S. Fish and Wildlife Service, 2017b).
+The boundary of this zone is updated monthly as new data are collected and is available online at the U.S. Fish and Wildlife Service's Midwest Region website.
+As of May 2017, the white-nose syndrome zone included a vast majority of the northern longeared bat's range and virtually the entire extent of its range along the east coast (Section 3.9.2.2.1.2, Habitat and Geographic Range) (U.S. Fish and Wildlife Service, 2017b).

 Hibernation generally occurs from October through April, depending on the local climate.
 Suitable habitat for hibernation includes caves and cave-like structures (e.g., abandoned or active mines, railroad tunnels).
 The spring migration period typically runs from mid-March to mid-May.
 Suitable summer habitat for the northern long-eared bat consists of a wide variety of forested and wooded habitats as well as linear features such as fence rows, riparian forests, and other wooded corridors with variable amounts of canopy closure.
-Mature forests are an important habitat type for foraging northern long-eared bats (U.S. Fish and Wildlife Service, 2016b).
+Mature forests are an important habitat type for foraging northern long-eared bats (U.S. Fish and Wildlife Service, 2016a).

-Unlike the true long-distance migratory bats (Lasiurus spp. and Lasionycteris spp.), the northern longeared bat does not undertake long-distance migrations between summer and winter ranges but will make shorter distance movements between summer roosts and winter hibernacula (Biodiversity Research Institute, 2015).
-Within the U.S., its range extends along the eastern coast from Canada to northeastern North Carolina, with additional small patches along the coast of southern North Carolina and southern South Carolina (U.S. Fish and Wildlife Service, 2017a, 2017b).
-Within the Study Area, northern long-eared bats are most likely to occur off the coast of the Northeastern U.S. and Canada (U.S. Department of Energy, 2016).
+Unlike the true long-distance migratory bats (Lasiurus spp. and Lasionycteris spp.), the northern longeared bat does not undertake long-distance migrations between summer and winter ranges but will make shorter distance movements between summer roosts and winter hibernacula (Yates, 2015).
+Within the United States, its range extends along the eastern coast from Canada to northeastern North Carolina, with additional small patches along the coast of southern North Carolina and southern South Carolina (U.S. Fish and Wildlife Service, 2017a, 2017b).
+Within the Study Area, northern long-eared bats are most likely to occur off the coast of the Northeastern United States and Canada (U.S. Department of Energy, 2016).